Live View isn't working? Here's a few things to look at in order to make things right:

 1. Where do I even start?

 If the camera is failing this test, you will need to troubleshoot the network further.
-It may still be that bandwidth is very limited, however it could also be a stringent firewall at the location that is blocking outgoing traffic, or other networking related issues preventing the camera receiving a stable internet connection.
+It may be that upload bandwidth is very limited, however it could also be a stringent firewall at the location that is blocking outgoing traffic, or other networking related issues preventing the camera receiving a stable internet connection.

-If your camera isn't an Axis AVHS, Amcrest, Speco, or Hanwha Techwin/Samsung (Business Plans only); in order for Live view to work, you'll need to have the camera port forwarded.
+If your camera isn't a Plug & Play Axis AVHS, Amcrest, Speco, or Hanwha Techwin/Samsung (Business Plans only); in order for Live view to work, you'll need to have the camera port forwarded.
 Read our support article, if you're not sure where to start.
 It's not as intimidating as it seems!
 All routers have some variation of a "Virtual Servers" (or "Port Forwarding") list.
 You need to find out through your camera documentation if your camera requires HTTP or RTSP ports forwarded or both.
 Most of the time the default RTSP port is 554 and the default HTTP port is 80.
 These need to be routed to an external port.
 Take a look at the screenshot from this D-Link router to get an idea of what this area may look like on your router, then go to portforward.com to find out where to find this area on your router:

 2. Great the default ports are 80 and 554; how do I know what IP my camera is on?